s0l0ist/node-seal/README.md

 # License

-Microsoft SEAL is licensed under the MIT license.
+Microsoft SEAL (and `node-seal`) are licensed under the MIT license.

 # Installation